OnVUE Online Proctored Testing

 UCAT may request additional evidence if the initial supporting documentation is not sufficient to verify eligibility.

-If you are struggling to obtain evidence, please email the UCAT Office for advice.
+Supporting evidence must usually be written in English.
+If the original version of the supporting evidence is not written in English or you are struggling to obtain evidence, please email the UCAT Office for advice.

 Applications from UK candidates unable to find a test slot will be rejected.
-Additional appointments in late August and September are held back and released each morning as Pearson VUE manages demand across test centres.
+Additional appointments in late August and September are held back and released regularly as Pearson VUE manages demand across test centres.
 Please keep checking local test centre availability through your UCAT Account.